Government Center Human Services Building

 Workforce Services offers support and resources for job seekers.
 The staff oversees employment and training programs and provides workshops and training events.
 Workforce Services also offers employer services and programs for local companies.

-We are currently recruiting for the SUMMER YOUTH EMPLOYMENT PROGRAM - please scroll down for more information and application materials!
+We have EXTENDED the application deadline for the SUMMER YOUTH EMPLOYMENT PROGRAM - please scroll down for more information and application materials!

 The Workforce Center Resource Room located at 602 E. 4th Street in Chaska is open to the public five days a week from 8 a.m. to 4:30 p.m.
 Monday-Friday.
 Some of the resources available are: